Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow

 \subsection{Scaling of responses}

-The similarities in shape of the responses for smaller time shifts $\tau$ are conspicuous and lead to the question of scalability.
-Here we try to identify a possible scaling behavior by applying the following approach.
-Let $\mu_i$ be the peak position of the i-th response curve and $\sigma_i$ the corresponding full width half maximum.
+The similarities in shape of the responses for smaller time shifts are striking, prompting the question of scalability.
+We aim to determine a scaling behavior by applying the following approach.
+Let $\mu_i$ be the peak position of the i-th response curve and $\sigma_i$ the corresponding full width at half maximum.
 We define

 as a rescaled axis for the time shift $\tau$.
 In addition, we scale the responses with a factor $\alpha_i = 1/\sigma_i$ resulting in the scaling function